Ocoee massacre: Invasion of Perry's home

-The white mob was on its way to Norman's home when someone informed them that their target had been seen at the home of July Perry.
+The armed white mob was on its way to Norman's home when someone informed them that their target had been seen at the home of July Perry.
 The mob, by then numbering about 100 men, arrived at Perry's house demanding that Perry and Norman surrender.
 When they received no answer, they attempted to break down the front door.
 Perry, who had been warned about the mob, fired gunshots from inside the home in self-defense.
 Exactly how many people were defending the house is uncertain; the whites estimated that there were several armed African Americans.
 Zora Neale Hurston wrote that Perry had defended his home alone.
 Sam Salisbury knocked the back door open and was shot in the arm, becoming the first white casualty.
 Two other whites, veterans Elmer McDaniels and Leo Borgard, were killed when they also tried to enter through the back door.
 Their bodies were found hours later in the backyard.

 The white mob withdrew and put out a call for reinforcements to whites in Orlando, Apopka and Orange County, either calling them by phone or sending for them by car.
 During the two- to three-hour lull while the whites were recruiting other men, July Perry, injured in the conflict, attempted to flee with the help of his wife into a cane patch.
 He was found by the white mob at dawn and arrested.
 After Perry was treated at a hospital for his wounds, he was taken by a white mob from a vehicle while being transferred to a jail.
 They lynched him, "and left his body hanging from a telephone post beside the highway."
+The lynchers hung Perry's body from a tree near the home of Judge Cheney.
 Norman was never found.
 Much of the trouble was attributed to "outsiders" from Winter Garden and Orlando.
+At least twenty-five black-owned homes, two churches, and a black fraternal lodge were burned.